MBK 1-Skewer Rokakku

 As described in some of the kite-making instructions, simple streamer tails are quicker to make.
-However, the following technique using plastic loops certainly works great and looks great...
+However, the following technique using plastic loops certainly works great and looks great.

-By varying the width of the loops, and choosing different sized bags, you can come up with tails to suit just about any size of kite.
+By varying the width of the loops and choosing different-sized bags, you can come up with tails to suit just about any size of kite.
 Specifically:

 Often essential for smaller kites, a tail improves the directional stability.
 This just means that the kite now has a strong tendency to point its nose into the wind when aloft.

 Bear in mind that very long tails will make your kite fly lower.
 Making tails just long enough to keep the kite stable is the best idea!

 That's all there is to making kite tails for the MBK designs.
-Of course, feel free to experiment with other ideas too.
-Combining simple streamers and loops, for example.
+Feel free to experiment with other ideas too.
+You could try combining simple